Matrixx-Devices/android_device_xiaomi_vangogh/README.md

-Device configuration for Xiaomi Mi 10 Lite
+Device configuration for Xiaomi Mi 10 Lite Zoom
 =========================================

-The Xiaomi Mi 10 Lite (codenamed _"Monet"_) is a mid range smartphone from Xiaomi.
+The Xiaomi Mi 10 Lite Zoom (codenamed _"Vangogh"_) is a mid range smartphone from Xiaomi.

-It was announced in March 2020.
+It was announced in May 2020.
 Release date was June 2020.

 ## Device specifications